logachev/cloud-custodian/docs/source/azure/configuration/authentication.rst

 subscription from Azure CLI.
 This requires that you have already run :code:`az login` and selected your subscription in Azure CLI.

+In order to enable this feature, you need to install extra `cli_auth` using `pip install c7n-azure[cli_auth]`.
+This is feature is useful for local policy development, but it is not recommended for production use.

 Service Principal
 -----------------